-If the appropriate requirements S set out in S the Annexes to Directive 88/77/EEC, as amended by Annexes I to VIII and in Articles 3 and 4 are satisfied, in particular where the emissions of gaseous and particulate pollutants and opacity of smoke from the engine comply with the limit values set out in either row

-A or row B1 or \boxtimes row \bigotimes B2 or \implies with the permissive \Leftarrow limit values set out in row C of the Tables in section 6.2.1 of Annex I, to Directive 88/77/EEC, as amended by this Directive.
+8. In accordance with paragraph 1, an engine that satisfies the appropriate requirements of the Annexes to Directive 88/77/EEC, as amended by this Directive, and meets the limit values set out in row C of the Tables in section 6.2.1 of Annex I to Directive 88/77/EEC, as amended by this Directive, shall be considered as complying with the requirements of paragraphs 2 to 7.